Jiaxin-yyjx/House_Price_Prediction-Statistical_Learning/README.md

 - test_new.csv: the dataset of all testing data for SalePrice
 - House Price Prediction.Rmd: the code in R MarkDown
 - House Price Prediction.pdf: the final report
-- STAT4620_Group2_Presentation.pptx: the presentation slides
+- Presentation.pptx: the presentation slides
 - README.md